dotnetjunkie/blog/content/posts/meanwhile-on-the-command-side-of-my-architecture.md

 }
 {{< / highlight >}}

 There is still a problem with this design.
 Although every handler class has a single (public) method (and therefore adheres the [Interface Segregation Principle](https://en.wikipedia.org/wiki/Interface_segregation_principle)), all handlers define their own interface (there is no common interface).
 This makes it hard to extend the command handlers with new features and cross-cutting concerns.
-For example, we would like to measure the time it takes to execute every command and log this information to the database.
+For example, I would like to measure the time it takes to execute every command and log this information to the database.
 How can we do this?
-In the past we would either change each and every command handler, or move the logic into a base class.
+In the past I would either change each and every command handler, or move the logic into a base class.
 Moving this feature into the base class is not ideal as the base class will soon contain lots of these common features, and would soon grow out of control (which I have seen happening).
 Besides, this would make it hard to test derived types and enable/disable such behavior for certain types (or instances) of command handlers because it would involve adding conditional logic into the base class, making it even more complicated!

 All these problems can be solved elegantly by having all command handlers implement a single generic interface: